A-M-D-R-3-W/llmFunctionDecorator/README.md

 )
 ```

-Note: As `FunctionRegistry.tools()` returns `None` if there are no functions enabled, you must omit the `tool_choice` key, otherwise it will cause errors.
-Alternatively, if you'd like to still access the `tool_choice` key, you can format your response as below:
+Note: If you want to avoid using `FunctionRegistry.tool_choice()` and would rather manually input values for `tool_choice`, you will need to format your response as below, otherwise it will cause errors.

 ```python
 if FunctionRegistry.tools():